2005 photo essays

 · Service job in Japan vs. Germany

-Well, I know that there are unfriendly customers everywhere in the world, and in general, people here are much easier to handle than in Germany.
+Well, I know that there are unfriendly customers everywhere in the world, and in general, the above all being said, people here are much easier to handle than in Germany.
 That is because people's behaviour in the public in Japan is much more streamlined.
 The society has quite strict rules regarding how to behave properly towards other people, which accounts for the much-hailed Japanese politeness and (also) rule-obsession.

 Japan has a population of nearly 130 million people, however, due to the large amount of mountainous areas, population density generally is very high.
 This is not a recent development, but has been this way for many centuries.
 After all, Edo (now Tokyo) was the first city in the world to reach a population of one million in the 18th century.
 So in order to avoid people beating each other's heads in society had to develop certain mechanisms to allow people to co-exist.
 This led to the strict reglementation of interpersonal behavior through education.
 And that is also one reason why today there are so many rules and guidances in Japan, be it about how to properly bow towards a superior, separate the waste or use the stairs.

 If I did the same job in Germany as I do here at the Expo, I would certainly have much more problems with the customers.
-You would have much larger bandwidth of (aberrant) behavior on part of the customer in Germany (and maybe any other Western country) than in Japan.
-German people can be quite impatient and impolite towards service personnel.
-There are also some people who get fun out of being rude towards any kind of staff, because, them being dependant on the customer, they are defenseless.
-I can't understand this intent to be an ass with the sole purpose of giving your counterpart a bad time, but I noticed it quite often in my home country.
+You would certainly have a much larger bandwidth of aberrant, snarky or downright rude behavior on part of the customer in Germany (and maybe any other Western country) than in Japan.
+What I know from my country is that German people can be quite impatient and impolite towards service personnel.
+There are also some people who get fun out of being rude towards any kind of staff, because, them being dependant on the customer, they are sort of defenseless.
 However, I hardly ever had anyone treat me like that here in Japan.
-One of the groups most prone to pick on staff is groups of teenagers, but here in Japan - even though they are rather noisy - they usually are very friendly and well-behaved.
+One of the groups most prone to pick on staff is groups of teenagers, but here in Japan - even though they can be rather noisy - they usually are very friendly and well-behaved.
 Most of the customers are like this, too.
 I had people apologizing because they are paying with a large or a crumpled bill or because they are standing in your line of sight, even.

 I never encountered this kind of malice against me here in Japan.
-It seems that xenophobia takes on other forms here.
 Disclaimer: This stems from my personal experience being a white person in Japan.
 From what I gather black or Asian people are treated differently (worse).
-There is a saying that the Japanese are like a banana, yellow outside and white inside.
+I have heard of a disparaging saying that the Japanese are like a banana: yellow outside and white inside.
 The meaning is that even though the outside (skin) is yellow like the other Asian peoples, the Japanese are as racist towards them as the white Westerners.
-Not necessarily true, but maybe it has a hint of the truth in it?
+I don't necessarily agree with this, since I met racist people no matter where, but maybe there's a hint of truth in it?

 · Next week: Web sites about the Expo